NVComputing/nvcomputingsite/markdown/acsl/assembly.md

 | --- | --- | --- |
 | x | ADD | =6 |

 The LABEL field is optional; when paired with the DC command, it serves as a way to declare a variable.
 Otherwise, it essentially "marks" a line that you may want to utilize later on.
 OPCODEs are uppercase reserved words that cannot be used as a label.

 The LOC field can either reference a label defined in a previous line or immediate data (data not stored in a "variable").
-When using immediate data, an = sign is put before the data.
-Only OPCODEs that do not modify the LOC field have the option of using immediate data; these are marked with a (^) symbol in the "List of OPCODEs" section down below.
+When using immediate data, an `=` sign is put before the data.
+Only OPCODEs that do not modify the LOC field have the option of using immediate data;
+these are marked in the "List of OPCODEs" section down below.

 <br>